How Many Solar Panels Do You Need?

 The peak sunlight hours for your particular location will have a direct impact on the energy you can expect your home solar system to produce.
 For example, if you live in Phoenix you can expect to have a greater number of peak sunlight hours than if you lived in Seattle.
 That doesn’t mean a Seattle homeowner can’t go solar; it just means the homeowner would need more panels.

-The Renewable Resource Data Center provides sunlight information by state and for major cities.
+The National Renewable Energy Laboratory (NREL) provides sunlight information by state and for major cities.

 Now multiply your hourly usage (see question No. 1) by 1,000 to convert your hourly power generation need to watts.
 Divide your average hourly wattage requirement by the number of daily peak sunlight hours for your area.
 This gives you the amount of energy your panels need to produce every hour.
 So the average U.S. home (900 kWh/month) in an area that gets five peak sunlight hours per day would need 6,000 watts.